Neuroscience center of excellence in Denver

 Conditions we treat with stereotactic radiosurgery

-Swedish's stereotactic radiosurgery is used most often to treat intracranial tumors, including arteriovenous malformations (AVM), vestibular schwannomas, meningiomas, pituitary tumors and brain metastases.
-It is also used for vascular treatments, and research is being conducted on other possible uses, such as treating epilepsy, Parkinson's disease and uveal melanoma.
+Swedish’s stereotactic radiosurgery is used most often to treat intracranial tumors, including arteriovenous malformations (AVM), vestibular schwannomas, meningiomas, pituitary tumors and brain metastases.
+It is also used for vascular treatments, and research is being conducted on other possible uses, such as treating epilepsy, Parkinson's disease, trigeminal neuralgia and uveal melanoma.

-Trigeminal neuralgia is a chronic and sometimes debilitating condition affecting a trigeminal nerve in the head.
+Trigeminal neuralgia is a chronic and sometimes debilitating condition affecting one of the three branches of the trigeminal nerve in the head.
 The trigeminal nerve is responsible for providing sensation to the face.
-When one becomes irritated (which may happen when a blood vessel presses on the nerve), the person experiences excruciating pain in all or part of their face.
-A simple act such as applying makeup or brushing teeth can cause this excruciating pain.
-Stereotactic surgery is a noninvasive treatment option that avoids the risks and complications of open surgery and as well as the side effects of medication.
+When one becomes irritated, which may happen for instance when a blood vessel presses on the nerve, the person experiences excruciating pain in all or part of their face.
+A simple physical motion, such as applying makeup or brushing teeth, can cause and trigger this excruciating pain.

 Advanced treatment of traumatic brain and spinal cord injuries